Architecture Critic Niklas Maak Examines the Radical Potential of the Countryside

 There has always been something depressing about heading to the country—like an admission of being overwhelmed by the noise, speed, complexity, and modernity of metropolises.
 The country was for wannabe aristocrats in green corduroy trousers who were horrified by the city’s mirrored glass facades, to whom country magazines at train station newsstands promised idyllic half-timbered houses, sunflowers, and horses galloping in the sunset.
 In other words, the countryside was a kind of pre-modern relaxation zone for big-city dwellers.
 A closer look shows that none of that is true anymore.
 It’s more like the other way around.

 Metropolitan centers have become ruralized.
 Cafés run by bearded men in flannel are cobbled together with raw wood, as if they were surrounded not by a big city and Google but by a forest full of grizzly bears.
 For many, the only way to escape total control and surveillance is to avoid high-tech devices like mobile phones, modern cars with GPS navigation, and networked, data-generating, “smart” toothbrushes, running shoes, heaters, and homes.
-This often amounts to the purchase of nostalgia products: analog wristwatch, car with Kugelfischer fuel injection, folding Falck map, house with stove heating—life as grandpa lived it in 1975.
+This often amounts to the purchase of nostalgia products: an analog wristwatch, a car with Kugelfischer fuel injection, a folding Falck map, a house with stove heating—life as grandpa lived it in 1975.
 Or like the Colombian drug traffickers who switched to carrier pigeons once U.S. authorities tapped their satellite phones.
 While this life on the down-low has long been associated with the country, it is the militant spirit of the inner city that fulfills all the negative criteria attributed to villages: a homogenous demographic structure, xenophobia (refugees are always sent to the suburbs), narrow streets, deceleration, and an aesthetics of the idyll.

 “A journey to the countryside has often been misunderstood as an act of de-politicization or a retreat into the private and nostalgic.
 This has always been wrong.”

 We are witnessing a strange new desire to speed through the landscape and the universe with super-machines—a new high-speed expansionism.
-Elon Musk, who first became famous with PayPal and the electric car company Tesla, wants to build a supersonic “Hyperloop” train that reaches speeds of 745 miles per hour (1200 km/h) in a tube from Los Angeles to San Francisco, shooting its passengers from one place to another like a pneumatic dispatch system for humans.
+Elon Musk, who first became famous with PayPal and the electric car company Tesla, wants to build a supersonic Hyperloop train that reaches speeds of 745 miles per hour (1200 km/h) in a tube from Los Angeles to San Francisco, shooting its passengers from one place to another like a pneumatic dispatch system for humans.
 And he is working on the SpaceX shuttle, the first privately financed space program that will very soon be taking people to Mars.
 Musk is serious about the great expansion-promise of modernity, but the future should be more than a euphemism for resource wasting and a stylistic concept that recalls the orange space bubble aesthetic of the 1960s and early 70s.
 What does it mean when pioneers of virtual communication put their billions towards fulfilling the acceleration dreams of the analog world of their youth?

 And why do major companies build their corporate centers outside of the city, with views of bays and nature reserves?
 The headquarters Frank Gehry designed for Facebook visually blends in with nature, as though Facebook were part of it.
 Other corporate headquarters currently under construction will also be flat but gigantic buildings with artificial landscapes.
 Norman Foster’s plan for Apple foresees a gigantic glass donut on a 200,000-square-meter site in Cupertino, California—a four-story, ring-shaped building where 12,000 people will come to work.
 The empty center will be home to an artificial jungle; the building, which is situated in a large park, will be almost invisible from the street.